WindomZ/go-struct-filler/README.md

 * Convert a struct to another same type struct
 * Fill the same names if the struct is anonymous
 * Convert a map to struct
-* Convert a struct to slice or ma
+* Convert a struct to slice or map

 ## Installation